alonronin/style/README.md

 ```

 You can also Style text, it will wrap them with `span` element by default.
-You can pass `tag` prop with the you want instead:
+You can pass `type` prop with the you want instead:

 ```jsx harmony
 <Style type="p" color="red">I'm a stylish text</Style>